-Wee ones: What shape are the Earth, the Moon, and our planet friends?
+Wee ones: What shape are Earth, the Moon, and our planet friends?

 Big kids: Jupiter is almost 300,000 miles around at its widest point.
 How many 3,000-mile-wide Americas could you wrap around Jupiter?
 Bonus: If Earth is 8,000 miles wide and Jupiter is 88,000 miles wide, how many times as wide is Jupiter?

-The sky’s the limit: If you wanted to line up the 4 gas giants (Jupiter, Saturn, Uranus and Neptune) in the last 4 slots but in some other order, how many other ways could you line them up?
+The sky’s the limit — for real: If you wanted to line up the 4 gas giants (Jupiter, Saturn, Uranus and Neptune) in the last 4 slots but in some other order, how many other ways could you line them up?

 Wee ones: They are spheres, another word for ball.
-From the side they also look like circles.
+From the side, they look like circles.

 Little kids: 9 objects.
 Bonus: 14,000 miles, nowhere near the width of the next biggest planet after Earth (Neptune at over 30,000 miles).